Enter your documentary at FilmFreeway

 We screen feature and short documentaries from around the world.
 The program includes investigative pieces, personal and political stories, arts and culture films, environmental subjects, and projects that experiment with form.
 Everything centers on filmmakers who bring a clear point of view and a commitment to real life on screen.

-The 21st Annual ATL DOC takes place March 20 - 22, 2026 at Limelight Theater in Atlanta, Georgia.
 Filmmakers can expect live screenings, thoughtful programming, and an audience that cares about documentary film.
 The festival also includes Q&As and time for filmmakers to connect with each other, supported by a team that has spent two decades running film festivals across the Atlanta Film Series.

 If you want your documentary to reach an engaged Atlanta audience and be part of a festival dedicated to nonfiction storytelling, ATL DOC is where your work belongs.

-Enter your documentary
+Enter your doc

 Atlanta Documentary Film Festival Photos